Adi2023/Kubernetes_IstioService_Deployment/README.md

 As part of our commitment to security, the project delves into various Istio features aimed at securing our Ecommerce application:

 - **Oauth2 Proxy Authentication:** Implemented robust user authentication mechanisms to ensure that only authorized entities interact with our microservices using OAuth2 authentication.
-To understand how this works, please go through this link : https://napo.io/posts/istio-oidc-authn--authz-with-oauth2-proxy/ <br> I have also provided a simple sequence diagram of how this mechanism happens inside Istio mesh:
+To understand how this works, please go through this link : https://napo.io/posts/istio-oidc-authn--authz-with-oauth2-proxy/ <br> I have also provided a simple sequence diagram of how this mechanism happens inside Istio Mesh :
   <br>
   <p align="center">
     <img src="https://github.com/Adi2023/Kubernetes_IstioService_Deployment/blob/master/Oauth2-SequenceDiagram.png" width="400" style="margin-left: 10px;"/>